BrunoMedeiros01/BrunoMedeiros01/README.md

 I'm a 22 years old developer .
 I love to code and figure it out how to solve deep problems using high-edge tech.
 My main focus are front-end and web development, making applications that impact the life of thousands of users.

-I am also a student at Estácio College , a educational institution.
+I am also a student at Estácio College , a educational institution. <br>
+I consider having an intermediate level in English

 * 🌍  I'm based in Brazil
 * ✉️  You can contact me at [brunomedeiros2001@hotmail.com](brunomedeiros2001@hotmail.com)